nid666/breakfastProject/docs/muffins.md

 ## Directions:

-1. Preheat the oven to 375 and grease the muffin cups
+1. Preheat the oven to 375

+2. Grease the muffin cups

-2. In the saucepan, sauté the apples, tablespoon of light brown sugar, and the cinnamon on medium heat for 5 minutes then set aside
+3. In the saucepan, sauté the apples, tablespoon of light brown sugar, and the cinnamon on medium heat for 5 minutes

+4. Set aside the ingredients

-3. Stir the oats, brown sugar, salt, baking powder, and baking soda into the mixing bowl.
+5. Stir the oats, brown sugar, salt, baking powder, and baking soda into the mixing bowl.

-4. Add the applesauce, vegetable oil, and the cider and begin stirring
+6. Add the applesauce, vegetable oil, and the cider

+7. Begin stirring

-5. Add the chopped apple and fill the muffin cups to 3/4ths full
+8. Add the chopped apple in

+9. Fill the muffin cups to 3/4ths full

-6. Bake for 18 minutes
+10. Bake for 18 minutes

 {% include footer.md %}